 - Automatic Control

 The course is divided in four units.
 The first day starts with introductory questions to MATLAB, Simulink and Stateflow.
-On the following day a first complete system, a coffee maker, has to be modeled.
+On the following day a first complete system, a pick-and-place unit, has to be modeled.
 The continuous processes are modeled in Simulink, the state-based control in Stateflow.
 During the two following days a filling plant must reproduced again divided into continuous and event-driven parts.
 On the last day the modeled systems are to be optimized.
 For this purpose appropriate algorithms have to be implemented in MATLAB scripts and are then executed with different operating parameters on the Simulink/Stateflow models and finally analyzed.